 Previous HGNC Symbols for PRKD1 Gene

 The protein encoded by this gene is a serine/threonine protein kinase involved in many cellular processes, including Golgi body membrane integrity and transport, cell migration and differentiation, MAPK8/JNK1 and Ras pathway signaling, MAPK1/3 (ERK1/2) pathway signaling, cell survival, and regulation of cell shape and adhesion. [provided by RefSeq, Jan 2017]

 GeneCards Summary for PRKD1 Gene

 PRKD1 (Protein Kinase D1) is a Protein Coding gene.
-Among its related pathways are Ras signaling pathway and Development FGFR signaling pathway.
-GO annotations related to this gene include identical protein binding and phospholipid binding.
+Diseases associated with PRKD1 include Congenital Heart Defects And Ectodermal Dysplasia and Malignant Epithelial Tumor Of Salivary Glands.
+Among its related pathways are Beta-Adrenergic Signaling and Neuropathic Pain-Signaling in Dorsal Horn Neurons.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and protein kinase activity.
 An important paralog of this gene is PRKD3.